vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 11. In a browser, go to http://<i>vic_appliance_address</i>.

     Wait for a few minutes to allow the appliance services to start.
 During this time, you see the message `The VIC Appliance is initializing`.
 When the initialization finishes, the Complete VIC appliance installation panel appears automatically.
+If you see a page not found error during initialization, refresh your browser.

 12. Enter the connection details for the vCenter Server instance on which you deployed the appliance.